casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/events.md

 The NFT contract contains a set of event implementations for token management.
 These events occur when the contract tries to communicate with dApps and other smart contracts.
 The smart contract developers will decide when these events should be emitted and with what types of parameters.

-There are 7 main event implementations for the Casper CEP-47 token contract.
+There are seven main event implementations for the Casper CEP-47 token contract.
 Those are:
 - [Mint](./events#minting-tokens)
 - [Burn](./events#burning-tokens)
 - [Mint Copies](./events#minting-copies-of-tokens)